 All they need to be are an efficient mechanism to create a useful testing artifact.
 Something simple like the one we see below:

-The header of this template contains the space required to capture basic information about the project, the current document and the reference document.
+The header of this template contains the space required to capture basic information about the project, the current document, and the referenced document.

-The table below will let us create the test scenarios.
+The table below will let us create Test Scenarios.
 The columns included are:

 It helps that when we create a test scenario we should be able to map it back to the section of the SRS document where we picked it from.
 If the requirements have IDs we could use that.
 If not section numbers or even page numbers of the SRS document from where we identified a testable requirement will do.

-A one liner specifying ‘what to test’.
-We would also refer to it as test objective.
+A one-liner specifying ‘what to test’.
+We would also refer to it as the test objective.

 This is to give an idea about how important certain functionality is for the AUT.
 Values like high, medium and low can be assigned to this field.
 You could also choose a point system, like 1-5, 5 being most important, 1 being less important.
 Whatever the value this field can take, it has to be pre-decided.